Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 - Getting insufficient sleep or experiencing insomnia

-- Increase of interest towards alcohol than usual, or drinking to cope
+- Increase in interest towards alcohol than usual, or drinking to cope

-- Physical problems like chest pain, headaches, dizziness or fainting, etc
+- Physical problems like chest pain, headaches, dizziness, fainting, etc

 - Feelings of helplessness and disconnected